albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 This button is only valid when more than one flight plan leg is selected and neither the first nor the last selected leg is part of a procedure.

+A selection is also valid for the last leg of a departure procedure or for the first leg of an arrival procedure.

 The dialog header will show an error message if the selected range is not valid for calculation.

-A selection is also valid for the last leg of a departure procedure or for the first leg of an arrival procedure.

 You can either select the first and the last leg (``Ctrl+Click``) in the :ref:`flight-plan-table` or you can select a whole range of legs (``Shift+Click`` and drag) for route calculation.

-The route will be calculated in a way that the first and last navaids are not modified.
+The route will be calculated in a way that the first and last selected navaids are not modified.

 The new calculated range will be selected in the table once calculation is done.

 .. _routecalc-cruise-alt:

-Cruise Altitude
+Cruise altitude for calculation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sets the cruise altitude which will be used to select airways based on their lower and